Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Michigan Taxes

 Michigan has a flat income tax rate across the state, but some cities do charge an additional rate.
-Sales taxes are relatively low for the region, and there are no additional local sales taxes.
-Michigan has some of the highest average effective property taxes in the nation.
+Sales tax is relatively low for the region, and there are no additional local sales taxes.
+Michigan has the eighth highest average effective property taxes in the nation.
+Retired?
+Use our Retirement Income Tax Calculator.

 Enter your financial details to calculate your taxes